chen146-2/CSE310_Homework02/README.md

     (3) Double click on the file labeled 'analysis_pcap_tcp.py'

+    (4) Open up the terminal by using the possible shortcuts:
+        --> Ctrl + `
+        --> Ctrl + Shift + `
+        --> View > Terminal (From menu commands)
+        --> Terminal > New Terminal (From menu commands) (5) Type into terminal the following:

+        pip install dpkt

-    (4) You can right click within the python program to open up the possible operations to the current program file
+    (6) You can right click within the python program to open up the possible operations to the current program file

-    (5) Click on 'Run Python File in Terminal'
+    (7) Click on 'Run Python File in Terminal'

-    (6) You should be able to have the desired output and stats presented to you in the terminal/console.
+    (8) You should be able to have the desired output and stats presented to you in the terminal/console.

 This is another approach to running my program: